There are different types of ADS-B which offer a range of options for aircraft flying under visual flight rules.

 - performance-based navigation capable system (GNSS)

-You must have an avionics LAME fit and certify the system.
+You must have an avionics LAME fit and certify the installation.

 What to consider before buying